ARTICLES

 Diwali design

 Diwali illuminates both homes and hearts, melding tradition with today's zest.
 Diwali's vibrancy paints the world as autumn's crispness fills the air.
-In 2024, Diwali starts at the 31st of October.
-As the date nears, excitement peaks, with every moment of the five-day fiesta awash in color, light, and blossoms.
-Ever wondered, "What is Diwali?"
-Let's try to understand its luminous essence below.
+In 2024, Diwali starts on the 29th of October on Dhanteras, with main day being 31st October, 2024.
+As the date nears, excitement peaks, with every moment of the five-day fiesta, awash in color, light, and blossoms.
+Ever wondered, "What is Diwali?".
+Let's try to understand its luminous essence.

 What Is Diwali?

 An ancient Hindu festival, Diwali, or Deepavali, signifies the triumph of light over darkness, good over evil, and hope over despair.
-Revered by millions, when asked, "When is Diwali?" most would speak of the night filled with twinkling diyas, the explosion of fireworks, and homes adorned with a kaleidoscope of rangoli designs.
+Revered by millions, when asked, "When is Diwali?", most would speak of the night filled with twinkling diyas, the explosion of fireworks displays, and homes adorned with a kaleidoscope of rangoli designs.
+Diwali is a time when families gather to celebrate, reflecting the importance of unity and tradition.

-Yet this is only a fragment of the Diwali week, a five-day fiesta with each day's significance.
-Every aspect of this festival holds significance, from savory delights to the burst of firecrackers.
+Yet this is only a fragmant of the Diwali week, a five-day fiesta with each day's significance.
+Every aspect of the Diwali festival holds importance, from savory delights to the burst of firecrackers, and from Lakshmi Puja to the lighting of oil lamps.
+Diwali signifies the deeper aspects of cultural togetherness.

 Diwali festival of lights quote